aws-samples/disaster-recovery-workshop/README.md

 ## Developer Guide

 This workshop is built with markdown as a static HTML site using [hugo](http://gohugo.io).
+Warning: Make sure to use Hugo version prior to 0.93 where Page.Dir method has been deprecated according to [#4117](https://github.com/gohugoio/hugo/issues/4117).

 ```bash
 brew install hugo